Solar Panel Cost Guide in Monroe, CT (Mar 2023)

 Solar Equipment

-When it comes to estimating the cost of a solar panel system in Monroe, one of the most crucial factors is the size of the system you need.
-Solar systems are sized by kilowatts (kW) and are chiefly based on your home's energy usage, which you can gauge by looking at past energy bills.
-Your overall cost can increase by around $2,800 for each additional kilowatt you need.
-The kind of solar panels and equipment you want is another factor that will substantially affect costs.
+The size of the solar system you need, which is measured in kilowatts, is the most significant cost factor to consider.
+For every additional kilowatt you need, you can expect your total to increase by about $3,750.
+The brand of solar panels and equipment you get is another factor that will largely impact costs.
 Solar panels that are more efficient, like monocrystalline panels, tend to come at a higher price.
-Further, solar equipment goes beyond just the solar panels themselves.
-You'll also need to decide on the kind of racks used to mount the panels, inverters, solar batteries, etc. It's important to take all of this into consideration when looking into a solar system that falls within your budget.
+Plus, solar equipment consists of more than just the solar panels themselves.
+You’ll also need to decide on the kind of racks used to mount the panels, inverters, solar batteries, etc. It’s important to take all of this into consideration when researching a solar system that falls within your budget.

 Solar Financing Terms